 The Australian Terrier Personality

 This is a fun-loving and upbeat dog.
-A great companion for any person or family who wants to share an energetic lifestyle.
+A great companion for any individual or family who wants to share an energetic lifestyle.
 He is very devoted to his owners and is happiest when he is made part of the daily family life.
-He prefers to be in the house playing with the family, especially the kids, and following you all over the place.
+He prefers to be in the house playing with the whole family, especially the kids, and following you all over the place.
 He even likes to greet people when they come to the front door.
 He is a very clever dog and is usually easy to train.
 He does best when he is constantly occupied.
 Never let him get bored as he can also be very destructive in his own self entertainment.

 Health of the Australian Terrier